mysociety/mapumental-scripts/postcode_intersections/README.md

 The file will be written to `output.csv`.
 The command takes a while to run, during which most of the heavy lifting is done by the PostgreSQL server.

+### 9. Exporting data as shapefiles

+You can extract the data into a shapefile for further analysis in [QGIS](http://www.qgis.org/) or ArcGIS etc.

+Let's say you want a shapefile showing sectors from where one particular place can be reached within 90 minutes.
+You'll need to find the `map_id` value for the place in `places.json`.
+Assuming the `map_id` is `84f1a794ebc1cf9ea9b285d19f1b7255fcd312fd`:

+    $ pgsql2shp -f output.shp postcode_intersections "SELECT * FROM intersections where minutes = 90 and label = '84f1a794ebc1cf9ea9b285d19f1b7255fcd312fd'"

+Depending on how many sectors can reach this place the command might take a few minutes to run.
+When it does, you'll find a shapefile `output.shp` in the current directory that you can load into your GIS tool.

+Each polygon in the tool represents partial or total coverage of an individual postcode sector.
+The attributes `sectorarea` and `interarea` tell you the area of the postcode sector and the area covered by that feature respectively.
+The units of the values are as output by PostGIS's `ST_Area` and are probably meaningless by themselves, but you can calculate the percentage of a sector covered by a feature using `(interarea / sectorarea) * 100`.
+Note that each postcode sector might be covered by more than one polygon, so ensure you sum the `interarea` values for all features covering each postcode sector.